VitaminB16/gcp-phone-automation/README.md

-A scheduled cloud service which obtains the location of my phone and stores it in Google Cloud Firestore.
+A scheduled GCP service which obtains the location of my phone and stores it in Google Cloud Firestore.

-The service is scheduled to run every 5 minutes and uses the FollowMee API to obtain the location of my phone.
+This service is deployed as a Cloud Function.
+The Cloud Scheduler triggers the Cloud Function every 2 minutes.
+The Cloud Function uses the FollowMee API to obtain the location of my phone.
+The location is then stored in Google Cloud Firestore.